jguadagno/jguadagno.github.io/_pages/mvp-summit-2011-c-mvp-2-mvp-sessions.md

 #### Robert Vetter

 While most enterprise applications are object-oriented, the data upon which they depend is not.
 Often, binding these two platforms together can result in significant amounts of lost productivity and a less than optimal solution.
 Come see how to resolve this recurring theme with the upcoming "code-only" release of the ADO.NET Entity Framework.
-In this session, we’ll… • Dive into the enhancements that the code-only release delivers • Look closely at the new lightweight DbContext and DbSet objects • Demonstrate how to map domain classes to a data store, without explicitly creating a, Entity Data Mode • Examine a clearly defined set of “convention over configuration“ patterns that greatly reduce explicit mapping configuration You’ll walk-away with a clear understanding of how the Entity Framework 4.0 can greatly simplify your DAL and enable you to program against a set of domain entities, and not the data store itself.
+In this session, we'll… • Dive into the enhancements that the code-only release delivers • Look closely at the new lightweight DbContext and DbSet objects • Demonstrate how to map domain classes to a data store, without explicitly creating a, Entity Data Mode • Examine a clearly defined set of “convention over configuration“ patterns that greatly reduce explicit mapping configuration You'll walk-away with a clear understanding of how the Entity Framework 4.0 can greatly simplify your DAL and enable you to program against a set of domain entities, and not the data store itself.

 ### Testing Silverlight Applications with Silverlight Unit Test Framework